-Quartz Creek is Golden’s most popular area with a cabin located at the end of the groomed trail and great access to many alpine bowls.
+Quartz Creek is Golden’s most popular area with a cabin located at the end of the groomed trail, three alpine bowls and access to more terrain.

 - Elevation: 8,500 feet

-- Distance: 14.4 km from parking lot to cabin
+- Distance: 14.4 km from the parking lot to cabin

 - Difficulty: Beginner to advanced